barzoj/netfilter_http/README.md

 # netfilter_http
-You need 4.7 kernel to build this module
+Plese note, you need 4.7 kernel to build this module

+This is a simple netfilter plugin that drops HTTP packages